-- 1. Use glycol only if needed for freeze protection fluid. - 2.
-Make sure to flush the boiler system before adding glycol. - 3.
+- 1. Use glycol only if needed for freeze protection. - 2.
+Propylene glycol is the recommended freeze protection. - 3.
+Make sure to flush the boiler system before adding glycol. - 4.
 Determine the freeze protection fluid quantity using system water content, following the fluid manufacturer's instructions.
 Boiler water content is listed on page 6.
-Remember to include expansion tank water content. - 4.
-Local codes may require a backflow preventer or actual disconnect from city water supply. - 5.
+Remember to include expansion tank water content. - 5.
+Local codes may require a backflow preventer or actual disconnect from city water supply. - 6.
 When using freeze protection fluid with automatic fill, it is suggested to install a water meter to monitor water makeup.
-Freeze protection fluid may leak before the water begins to leak, causing the concentration to drop, which reduces the freeze protection level. - The freeze protection set points may be lowered when freeze protection fluid is used (see the Crest Service Manual). - Consult the glycol manufacturer for details on the suggested mix of glycol and water for the desired freeze protection level and the de-rate effect it will have on the boiler output.
+Freeze protection fluid may leak before the water begins to leak, causing the concentration to drop, which reduces the freeze protection level. - 7.
+The freeze protection set points may be lowered when freeze protection fluid is used (see the Crest Service Manual). - 8.
+Consult the glycol manufacturer for details on the suggested mix of glycol and water for the desired freeze protection level and the de-rate effect it will have on the boiler output.